 The employee hiring process is essentially a process to find the right candidate for a job.
-It is a step by step process which start from announcing a job and ends with an offer letter.
+Also, It is a step by step process which start announcing a job and ends with an offer letter.

 The employee selection process is an important part of the HR department’s duties.
 If the right candidate is not hired, then it can be really costly to the company.
-It can cause the company being forced to start the process over again from finding the right candidate, onboarding them and then training them.
+It can cause the company being forced to start the process over again by finding the right candidate, onboarding them and then training them.

-Step 1.
-Job Announcement
+1. Job Announcement

-Step 2.
-Receiving Applications / Resume
+2. Receiving Applications / Resume

 Furthermore, keep in mind that in a bad economy you will receive over-qualified applications while in a good economy it will be difficult to find enough qualified candidates.

-Step 3.
-Resume Screening
+3. Resume Screening

+The next step is to Resume Screening.
+This step helps you identify who is your prime candidate.
 An advertisement might fetch you job applications in huge numbers.
 Are you prepared to review applications in massive numbers?
 Have teams set in advance to do an initial shortlist of the curricula vitarum under the parameters like – Male /female, Experience, skills, education, location, salary bracket, and communications skills.

 a.
 Check Resume Layout

-Ensure that the resume is in the correct format and is easy to read.
+Many candidates get rejected because of using a resume template that is unreadable by the applicant, So, that’s why Ensure that the resume is in the correct format and is easy to read.
 A person’s resume design says a lot about their involvement and their design sense.
 A neat and easy to read resume reflects on the clarity of an employee’s mind.
 It also shows their professionalism.

 b.
 Qualification & Cover Letter